Counterfactual Mean-variance Optimization: Abstract

 \section{Abstract}

-We study a new class of estimands in causal inference, which are the solutions to a stochastic nonlinear optimization problem that in general cannot be obtained in closed form.
-The optimization problem describes the counterfactual state of a system after an intervention, and the solutions represent the optimal decisions in that counterfactual state.
-In particular, we develop a counterfactual mean-variance optimization approach, which can be used for optimal allocation of resources after an intervention.
-We propose a doubly-robust nonparametric estimator for the optimal solution of the counterfactual mean-variance program.
-We analyze rates of convergence and provide a closed-form expression for the asymptotic distribution of our estimator.
-Our analysis shows that the proposed estimator is robust against nuisance model misspecification, and can attain fast $\sqrt{n}$ rates with tractable inference even when using nonparametric methods.
-This result is applicable to general nonlinear optimization problems subject to linear constraints whose coefficients are unknown and must be estimated.
-In this way, our findings contribute to the literature in optimization as well as causal inference.
-We further discuss the problem of calibrating our counterfactual covariance estimator to improve the finite-sample properties of our proposed optimal solution estimators.
-Finally, we evaluate our methods via simulation, and apply them to problems in healthcare policy and portfolio construction.
+We study a counterfactual mean-variance optimization, where the mean and variance are defined as functionals of counterfactual distributions.
+The optimization problem defines the optimal resource allocation under various constraints in a hypothetical scenario induced by a specified intervention, which may differ substantially from the observed world.
+We propose a doubly robust-style estimator for the optimal solution to the counterfactual mean-variance optimization problem and derive a closed-form expression for its asymptotic distribution.
+Our analysis shows that the proposed estimator attains fast parametric convergence rates while enabling tractable inference, even when incorporating nonparametric methods.
+We further address the calibration of the counterfactual covariance estimator to enhance the finite-sample performance of the proposed optimal solution estimators.
+Finally, we evaluate the proposed methods through simulation studies and demonstrate their applicability in real-world problems involving healthcare policy and financial portfolio construction.